carbon-design-system/design-system-website/src/content/getting-started/service-providers/general.md

 ### Service icon
 Review the [service icon guidelines](#) for information on the design, production, approval, and submission of service icons.

-**Note:** RMC currently asks for 4 icon service sizes, however, only one `32 x 32` pixel icon is required.
-Disregard the sizes and enter the same URL for the `32 x 32` pixel icon in all four form fields.

 ### IBM Cloud UI
 #### IBM Cloud Platform
 Learn about the IBM Cloud Platform, including how the console works, plugin requirements for microservices, and more [here](https://console.stage1.bluemix.net/docs/developing/console-sdk/global-console.html#bluemix-global-console-overview).
 Every service should be navigable within the platform and does not launch out to a separate browser tab or window.